FreeSpirit11/100-days-of-python/38. WORKOUT_TRACKING/README.md

-## Habit Tracker - Calorie and Exercise Logger
+## Workout Tracker - Calorie and Exercise Logger

 This Python script enables you to track daily exercises and calories consumed using the Nutritionix API and log them to a Google Sheet.